 Product range: Activewear, basics, and pajamas.

-“Turtlenecks may remind you of your grandma, in which case, just call me ‘Nana’ because I love them, and this one is no exception.
-The fabric is a thick and quality organic cotton that I trust will hold up for a long time.
-My only slight criticism of the piece is that it’s a little bit shorter than I like.
-While I love a good crop top, if I’m wearing a turtleneck, it means it’s too cold for my tummy to be poking out.
-I get around this by pairing it with high-waisted pants I can tuck it into.”
+“Turtlenecks may remind you of your grandma, in which case, just call me ‘Nana’ because I love them, and the one I tested from LA Relaxed is no exception.
+The fabric is a thick and quality organic cotton that I trust will hold up for a long time.”

 Review by Amber McDaniel, SJ’s Head of Content